Shen Hongying: More detailed history and biography

 On January 16 in the twelfth year of the Republic of China (1923), the Dian, Guangxi and Guangdong allied forces met in Guangzhou.
 Sun returned to Guangzhou on the 21st to set up the base camp of the General Marshal of the Army and the Navy and assumed the post of General Marshal.
-On February 24, Sun Wen ordered the designation of Zhaoqing to Wuzhou as the defense area for the Shen army.
+On February 24, Sun Yat-sen ordered the designation of Zhaoqing to Wuzhou as the defense area for the Shen army.
 Shen secretly sent personnel to contact Wu Peifu.
 On March 20, on the recommendation of Wu Peifu, the Beijing government announced that Shen was the supervisor of Guangdong.
 The honorary title awarded to Shen Hongying by the Beijing government is "Two first-class Wenhuzhang Xiewei generals," not only the rank of general, but also honors and medals.
 On April 16, Sun appointed Shen Hongying as the commander-in-chief of the Gui army.
 On the same day, Shen announced his appointment of the Guangdong supervisor by the Beijing government, and led his troops to attack Guangzhou, using Li Yibiao's department as the forward to attack Guanyin Mountain.
 Sun commanded Yang Ximin of the Dian Army and Liu Zhenhuan of the Gui Army to meet him.
 On April 19, the Shen was forced to withdraw from Guangzhou.
 On May 22, Marshal Sun ordered Shen Hongying, Li Yibiao, and Shen Rongguang to be wanted and to revoke their positions.
 On the 31st, Li Yibiao led his subordinates to invest in Chen Jiongming, while Shen Hongying led his division back to take control of Guilin.

 In December 1923, Lu Rongting, commissioned by the Beijing government, supervised the aftermath of Guangxi.
 At this time, Guangxi was segregated by the three major forces: Lu Rongting, Shen Hongying, Li Zongren, and Huang Shaohong.
 In nominal terms, Lu Rongting is still the leader of Guangxi.